FederatedAI/FATE/README.md

 ## Getting Involved

-*  Join us on google groups [Fate-FedAI Group](https://groups.google.com/forum/#!forum/fate-fedai).
+*  Join our maillist [Fate-FedAI Group IO](https://groups.io/g/Fate-FedAI).
 You can ask questions and participate in the development discussion.

 *  For any frequently asked questions, you can check in [FAQ](https://github.com/WeBankFinTech/FATE/wiki).